regcs/AliceLG/README.md

 - **Looking Glass.** Contains the Looking Glass display selection, a view resolution selection, and a button to turn on/off the lightfield window.
 Furthermore, it has two subpanels:

    - **Camera Setup.** Select one of the cameras in the scene to setup a view for the Looking Glass and the quilt rendering.
-Once

    - **Quilt Setup & Rendering.** Controls for starting a quilt render.